HydroConnect/backend/README.md

 ## Error Handling

-There is a custom `HttpError` class for HTTP-related errors with a `status` property.
+There is a custom `HttpError` class for HTTP-related errors with a `status` property and `IOError` with `IOErrorEnum` for IO-related errors.
 The system also includes two dedicated handlers:

--   `RESTErrorHandler` for REST endpoints. (e.g. 400 for invalid request body, 500 for any unknown error)
+-   `RESTErrorHandler` for REST endpoints (e.g. 400 for invalid request body, 500 for any unknown error)
--   `IOErrorHandler` for Socket.IO events.
+-   `IOErrorHandler` for Socket.IO events (i.e. Sent `error` events)

+---

+### Developer Note

+Wath out for variable `tracker` in `io.ts` as it could lead to memory leak for many connections.
+(Solution: Limit Socket.IO connection when scaling)

 ---